 In addition to maintaining the standard repertoire, discoveries and rarities are his passion: for the label Schweizer Fonogramm he’s recording the 6 symphonies of the Swiss composer Joseph Lauber (1864-1952) for the first time ever.
 In the field of opera, the world premiere of Bartók’s Blaubart in the chamber version by Eberhard Kloke (Bienne Soleure 2020/21) was a great success and will be resumed in 2020/21.
 Kaspar Zehnder also directs productions of “Eugene Onegin” (Opéra de Massy, Orchestre National d ‘Île-de-France), “Le nozze di Figaro” (Opéra Metz, Orchestre national de Lorraine 2021) and “Sárka” by Janácek (Theater Orchester Biel Solothurn).

-The production of Weisse Rose by Udo Zimmermann under his direction, was awarded the Armel Prize for Best Production of the Year 2017 and since then has been shown in Vienna, London, Oslo and Krakow.
+Udo Zimmermann’s chamber opera “Weisse Rose” was awarded the Armel Prize for the best production in 2017 and has since been shown in Vienna, London, Oslo and Krakow.